Getting the source code

 Once the fuses are set, program the device.
 Once programming is complete the status LED on the BeebSCSI board should be flashing on and off slowly.
 This indicates that the boot-loader is active, but is unable to boot the main firmware (as it hasn’t been programmed yet).

-Power down the BeebSCSI board and insert the SD card.
+Power down the BeebSCSI board and insert the SD card containing the firmware image.
 Once powered up the status LED will remain off during programming.
 When programming is complete the status LED will flash rapidly to indicate success.
 To complete programming power down the BeebSCSI board and remove the SD card.
-During the next power up, the BeebSCSI boot-loader will load the firmware image and boot normally.
+If you want to reuse the SD card, simply delete the BEEBSCSI.BIN file from the card and reinsert.
+During the next power up, the BeebSCSI boot-loader will load the new firmware image and boot normally.

 Note that the boot-loader does not provide any CRC checking of boot loader images.
 BeebSCSI boards can be upgrade and downgraded using the same procedure; it is even possible to load completely custom firmware images using the same technique.
 Boot-loading from an SD card cannot overwrite the boot-loader’s own code, so there should be no risk of corrupting the AVR during the boot-loader firmware upgrade process.